rust-lang/rfcs/text/0000-one-shot-hashing.md

 that produce the same stream.
 For example, hashing `("ab", "c")` and `("a", "bc")` must produce different results.
 To ensure that, a special value is inserted in the stream after the contents of every string.
-One-shot hashing should be able to ignore such delimiters, because compound types can't be hashed in one shot.
+One-shot hashing should be able to ignore such delimiters, because compound types can't even be hashed in one shot.

 # Detailed design
 [design]: #detailed-design